 Summer International Externships

-The USF School of Law International Externship Programs educates lawyers to be global citizens able to practice their profession anywhere in the world.
+The USF School of Law International Externship Program educates lawyers to be global citizens able to practice their profession anywhere in the world.

 These programs allow law students to learn about the law and legal institutions of the country where they are interning and to apply the skills they have learned in law school.
 The program is a minimum of 5 weeks, but students may arrange to stay longer.
 The externships present opportunities for learning and professional networking in both human rights law and international business law.
 Students intern at international business law firms, NGOs, government agencies, and foreign judicial offices.
 The externship program began in Brazil in the 1990s.
 USF students have traveled to Argentina, Cambodia, China, Haiti, India, Vietnam and the Philippines.